davidchatting/Approximate/README.md

 }
 ```

-Approximate can interact with devices on your home network in proximity (using a Proximate Device Handler) or simply when they are active (using a Active Device Handler).
-The examples on this page demonstrate both and combinations of the two.
+Approximate can interact with devices in proximity (using a Proximate Device Handler) or simply when they are active (using a Active Device Handler).
+The examples on this page demonstrate combinations of these.

 ## When We're Close... using a Proximate Device Handler
-Identify a WiFi device in proximity and print out its [MAC address](https://en.wikipedia.org/wiki/MAC_address).
+This example identifies WiFi devices in proximity and prints out their [MAC addresses](https://en.wikipedia.org/wiki/MAC_address).

 ```
 #include <Approximate.h>